 - $30,000 for injury or death of two or more persons per accident

 - $5,000 for any property damage per accident

-My son is 18-years-old and still lives at home.
-Does it make a difference to my liability for any accident he may have if he has his own insurance and is the sole owner of his car?
+My son is 18 years old and still lives at home.
+Does it make a difference to my liability for an accident if he has his own policy and is the sole owner of his car?

 It will depend on state liability laws if your son’s actions could affect your own personal liability.
-If your adult son is still claimed as a dependent on your taxes, then in some states you can still be held accountable for negligent actions which he might take part in.
+If your adult son is still claimed as a dependent on your taxes, then in some states you can still be held accountable for negligent actions in which he might take part.

-Typically, parents won’t be held liable for an 18-year-old child if the child owns the car he drives and has his own insurance policy on the vehicle.
-You as a parent have not provided him with the vehicle so he should be held responsible for an accident he is at-fault in.
+Typically, parents won’t be held liable for an 18-year-old driver if the child owns the car he drives and has his insurance policy.
+You as a parent have not provided him with the vehicle so he should be held responsible for an accident he is at fault in.
 Again, state laws will be the guide for this so you will want to check with a lawyer familiar with your state and local liability laws to find out.

-If you find out that you can be held responsible for your son’s actions, even though he is now an adult, you may want to see about obtaining an umbrella insurance policy.
+If you find out that you can be held responsible for your son’s actions, even though he is now an adult, you may want to obtain an umbrella insurance policy.
 This type of policy can help you protect your assets.